-However, from 1st January 2022, the Port Phillip & Westernport Catchment Management Authority will be integrated into Melbourne Water.
-Melbourne Water will then take on the role of coordinating and reporting on the implementation of this Regional Catchment Strategy.
+However, from 1st January 2022, the Port Phillip & Westernport Catchment Management Authority was integrated into Melbourne Water.
+Melbourne Water has now taken on the role of coordinating and reporting on the implementation of this Regional Catchment Strategy.

-Coordinating the implementation and reporting of the Regional Catchment Strategy will include:
+Coordinating the implementation and reporting of the Regional Catchment Strategy includes:

 - Supporting and collaborating with Registered Aboriginal Parties and Traditional Owners to ensure the strategy aligns with their planning and aspirations, and enabling them to engage effectively in natural resource management in this region in ways that they self-determine